Pune Metropolitan Region Development Authority

 Pune Metropolitan Region Development Authority is the planning and development authority for the Pune Metropolitan Region.
 It was notified in the year 2015 and has a jurisdictional area of 7246.46 sqkm with a population of 7.276 million (approximately), it is the 2nd largest urban unit in Maharashtra.

-The authority covers the entire talukas of Pune, Maval, Mulshi, Haveli and parts of Bhor, Daund, Shirur, Khed, Purandar and Velhe.
+The authority covers the entire talukas of Pune, Pimpri-Chinchwad, Maval, Mulshi, Haveli and parts of Bhor, Daund, Shirur, Chakan, Purandar and Velhe.
 It has been set up as a legally empowered and a self-financing corporate body by the Urban Development Department of the Government of Maharashtra.